Jade (R&B group)

-Jade is an American girl group, originally composed of Joi Marshall, Tonya Kelly, and Di Reed.
+Jade is an American girl group, formed in Chicago in 1991, whose original line-up was composed of Joi Marshall, Tonya Kelly, and Di Reed.
+They are best known for their hit singles "I Wanna Love You", "Don't Walk Away", "One Woman", and "Every Day of the Week".

 History

-The group Jade was originally composed of Joi Marshall, Angela Slates and Debra Mitchell and, as such, was first known as JAD.
-Producer Vassal Benford sold the song "I Wanna Love You" before Marshall, Slates and Mitchell’s voices were recorded on the song.
+The group Jade originally consisted of Joi Marshall, Angela M. Slates, and Debra Mitchell, under the name JAD.
+Producer Vassal Benford sold the song "I Wanna Love You" before Marshall, Slates, and Mitchell’s voices were recorded on the song.
 In order to keep the song on the soundtrack for the 1992 Kid 'n Play comedy Class Act, Benford had to reproduce the song with the actual voices of the group members.
 When that could not be accomplished he implored the record label to drop Slates and Mitchell from the group and replace them with Di Reed and Tonya Kelly who were the voices on the song and who were signed to his production company.

-Tonya Kelly and Di Reed were signed on by producer Vassal Benford, and the group's name was extended to Jade.
-Tonya grew up in Chicago listening to jazz vocalists such as Sarah Vaughan and Nat King Cole.
-Joi Marshall was also from Chicago but was raised on Motown, especially Diana Ross.
-Di Reed grew up in Houston singing gospel anywhere she could.
+Tonya Kelly and Di Reed were signed by producer Vassal Benford and the group's name was extended to Jade.
+Kelly grew up in Chicago listening to jazz vocalists including Sarah Vaughan and Nat King Cole.
+Joi Marshall was also from Chicago but grew up listening to Motown, especially Diana Ross.
+Reed grew up in Houston singing gospel anywhere she could.

 Jade's first success was on the Class Act soundtrack in 1992.
 Their hit single "I Wanna Love You" was one of the breakout songs on the soundtrack, cracking the Top 10 of the R&B charts and reaching #16 on the Billboard Hot 100.
 Their follow-up single "Don't Walk Away", was their biggest hit and climbed to #2 on the R&B chart and was certified gold by the RIAA in 1993.
 The single went on to sell 1.5 million copies worldwide.
 Subsequent singles "Looking for Mr. Do Right" and "One Woman" helped push their debut album Jade to the Max to platinum status, sparking a lengthy tour and spots on The Tonight Show, The Arsenio Hall Show, and the U.K.'s Top of the Pops.